 In Japan, the cherry tree, or “sakura”, symbolizes renewal.
 Its blossoms open in spring and last about one month.
 The flowers range from light pink to deep rose, with some whitish-green varieties.
 There are several states in the USA where cherry trees thrive, from Massachutsetts to California.
 The more south you go, the earlier the blossoms will burst.
 It’s such a sight to behold that festivals are held all over the country to celebrate both the beauty of the flowers and of Japanese culture.
 These festivals are just a “road trip” away from the 4 main Greenvans passenger van rental offices in Providence, New York, Philadelphia and Richmond.

-With spring fast approaching, isn’t it about that time to start planning a road trip to chase the cherry blossoms?
+With spring fast approaching, isn’t it about that time to start planning a road trip to chase the cherry blossoms festival in 2024?

 We think so.
 Which is why we’ve put together several itineraries to get you going.